nativewind/nativewind/apps/website/docs/guides/troubleshooting.md

 While troubleshooting, always start your application without the cache!

-**This is the most common cause of issues**

 - Expo `npx expo start --clear`
 - React Native CLI `npx react-native start --reset-cache`

 :::

 Before troubleshooting NativeWind, it's crucial to ensure that Tailwind CSS itself is functioning correctly.
-NativeWind uses the Tailwind CSS CLI to compile your styles, so any issues with Tailwind CLI should be resolved first.
+NativeWind uses the Tailwind CLI to compile your styles, so any issues with Tailwind CLI should be resolved first.
 You can inspect the Tailwind CSS output at the following location: `node_modules/.cache/nativewind/<input-css-filename>.<platform>.css`, or by simply running `npx tailwindcss --input <input.css>`.

 For instance, if you've observed that a custom class `text-brand` isn't behaving as expected.
 You can proceed as follows: